beenotung/pattern-trimmer/README.md

 ## How It Works

+The application supports both exact matching and wildcard patterns:

+**Exact Matching:**

-The application uses JavaScript's `startsWith()` and `endsWith()` methods to safely remove prefixes and suffixes:
+- Uses JavaScript's `startsWith()` and `endsWith()` methods for precise text removal
 - Only removes prefix if it exists at the very beginning of the text
 - Only removes suffix if it exists at the very end of the text

+**Wildcard Patterns:**

+- Use `*` to match any characters in your prefix or suffix patterns
+- Converts wildcard patterns to regex for flexible matching
+- Non-greedy matching ensures predictable results
-- Preserves the original text if prefix/suffix don't match exactly
+- Preserves the original text if patterns don't match

 ## Browser Compatibility